-While the results in Tables 4-7 are consistent with a regulatory scrutiny channel, we are forced to infer the relationship between loan demand and regulatory monitoring in the earlier tests.
-To provide additional evidence of this regulatory scrutiny channel, we examine platform allocation behavior around an exogenous shock to regulatory monitoring.
+To provide additional evidence that our results are driven by cost associated with an external regulatory pressure, we use an exogenous shock to the amount of scrutiny MLPs receive from regulators.
 In early December 2015, a mass shooting was reported in San Bernardino, CA. The shooter obtained funding from a loan originated on a competing platform, Prosper Marketplace, and the media released details of the connection on 12/8/15.
-While Prosper received much attention as a result, the bank that underwrites loans for both Prosper and LendingClub came under investigation from the FBI, received increased scrutiny from state legislators, and was investigated by the consumer financial protection bureau (CFPB).22 During this period, both platforms also experienced a temporary wave of increased regulatory oversight.
-Importantly though, loan demand on the LendingClub platform was not materially changed by the news release.
+While Prosper received much attention as a result, the bank that underwrites loans for both Prosper and LendingClub came under investigation from the FBI, received increased scrutiny from state legislators, and was investigated by the consumer financial protection bureau (CFPB).28 During this period, both platforms also experienced a temporary wave of increased regulatory oversight.
+Importantly though, loan demand from investors on the LendingClub platform was not materially changed by the news release (Figure 4).

 In Table 8, we limit the sample to the period around the December 8, 2015, press release and include an indicator equal to one following this event.
 Using the 120 days before and after the press release, we show that afterward, retail investors are allocated substantially lower defaulting loans.
 In column (1), the hazard ratio for the post-event period indicates that retail investor default rates decrease by 14.9% while institutional loan default rates increase by 11.7%.
-We include indicators of high institutional loan demand in column (2), and the post-event indicator remains less than one and significant.
+We include indicators of low value of future loan commitments in column (2), and the post-event indicator remains less than one and significant.
 Column (3) adds indicators for the triple interaction, although neither is statistically significant.
 Interestingly, in the period after the event, retail investors are allocated loans with lower default rates than institutional investors.
-Retail (institutional) investors are allocated loans with default rates 12.5% (10.7%) lower than the base hazard during periods of low institutional loan demand; during periods of high institutional loan demand, the same
+Column (3) implies that following the San Bernardino event, retail (institutional) investors are allocated loans with default rates 16.8% (4.25%) lower than the base hazard, periods when the value of future additional loan volume is high.
+During periods when future additional loan volume has less value to the

-22 See Internet Appendix Table A2 for a list of media citations covering the relation between Prosper and the shooting and the wave of regulatory scrutiny following the incident.
+$^{^{28}}$ See Internet Appendix Table A2 for a list of media citations covering the relation between Prosper and the shooting and the wave of regulatory scrutiny following the incident.
 Technically, the underwriting process for both marketplace lending platforms involves an industry bank to underwrite the loan-in this case, WebBank.
 Platforms purchase the loan in 1-3 days following origination and issue a separate security to investors.
 The cash flows of the separate security (note) are tied to the payments of the borrower, and the platform is removed from any credit risk of the borrower.
 Importantly, it was the industry bank common to both platforms that fell under heavy regulatory monitoring during the period, influencing the underwriting of LendingClub.

-allocations are 20.4% (9.7%) lower.
-This suggests that following the increase in regulatory monitoring, the platform shifted loan allocation to favor retail investors regardless of loan demand.
+platform, default rates are 4.8% (0.2%) lower for retail (institutional) investors.
+This suggests that while we still see evidence of quid pro quo and regulatory scrutiny driving MLP allocation, following the increase in regulatory monitoring, the platform shifted loan allocation to favor retail investors.